 This function prints the given message to the console (stderr) and aborts the compilation.
-The function also accepts format strings, similar to the format function.
 The message has '[object]' prepended to it as a convenience.
 This function cannot appear neither in variable subscripts nor in function arguments; a fatal error will occur if found in either place.